lautta/mcc/README.md

 - For example, to run changeslow on Amount.txt, run the command: python mcc.py changeslow Amount.txt
 - This will create a new file if one does not exist or append the results to the existing file<br><br>

-If no filename argument is provided, mcc.py will run all three algorithms on test.txt<br><br>
+If no filename argument is provided, mcc.py will run all three algorithms on test.txt<br>

-Results will be output to filenamechanges.txt<br>
+Results for every command will be output to filenamechanges.txt<br>

 Note: If a filename argument is given, then either all, changeslow, changegreedy or changedp is required<br><br>